HEAT PUMP

 • You don't mind waiting a little longer for the laundry to dry properly

-• You're pretty disciplined about maintenance
+• You are rather disciplined about maintenance

 • You are a very large clothes dryer, in which case the savings increase proportionally